Near Collins in Tattnall County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Old Sunbury Road (approx. 5.1 miles away); a different marker also named Old Sunbury Road (approx. 7.6 Excelsior and its Academy (approx. 9.4 miles away); Bellville (approx. 9.6 miles away); Oliff, Rushing, Durrence House (approx. 9.9 miles away); Candler County Courthouse (approx. 11 miles away); Candler County (approx. 11.1 miles away); American Legion Armed Forces Tribute (approx. 11.1 miles away).
+Old Sunbury Road Old Sunbury Road (approx. 7.6 miles away); Excelsior and its Academy (approx. 9.4 miles away); Bellville (approx. 9.6 miles away); Oliff, Rushing, Durrence House (approx. 9.9 miles away); Candler County Courthouse (approx. 11 miles away); Candler County (approx. 11.1 miles away); American Legion Armed Forces Tribute (approx. 11.1 miles away).

 Categories. • Antebellum South, US • Churches & Religion •

 More.
 Search the internet for Cedar Creek Primitive Baptist Church.